 This scholarship is funded by the Georgia lottery.
 The HOPE Scholarship covers a portion of tuition for students seeking a degree at a technical college or university.
-Effective Fall Semester, the HOPE Scholarship does not cover fees or provide a book allowance.
-The student must be a 1993 or later high school graduate with a 3.0 GPA in a college preparatory track or a 3.2 GPA in a technical curriculum track to be eligible for the HOPE Scholarship.
+The HOPE Scholarship does not cover fees or provide a book allowance.
+The student must be a 1993 or later high school graduate with a minimum 3.0 GPA (as calculated by GSFC) to be eligible for the HOPE Scholarship.
+Beginning with students graduating from an eligible high school on or after May 1, 2015, students must complete a specific number of academically rigorous courses, as identified on the Academic Rigor Course List 663, in addition to meeting the GPA requirements.
+This does not include students who received a high school diploma through petition of his or her local school board, in accordance with O.C.G.A. §20-2-281.1, nor does it apply to students graduating from home study programs.
 A nontraditional student may qualify for the HOPE scholarship after completing 30 semester hours in the diploma program and maintain a 3.0 GPA.
 Grade point averages are recalculated at 30, 60, and 90 semester hours at which time the student must maintain a 3.0 GPA to retain the HOPE Scholarship.
 The student must be Georgia resident and not be in default of a student loan.
-Also, effective Fall Semester, students whose high school class graduated over seven years ago will not be eligible for the HOPE Scholarship unless they were previously awarded as of June 30, 2011.

-More information is available on the HOPE Scholarship page on the GACollege411 website.
-To apply, complete the GSFAPPS application on the GaFutures website.
+More information is available on the HOPE Scholarship page 664 on the GAfutures 861 website.

+To apply, complete the GSFAPPS application on the GAfutures 661 website.

-Instructions for completing the online application are available on the Southeastern Technical College website.
+Instructions 662 for completing the online application are available on the Southeastern Technical College website.